sergant210/myCalendar/README.md

 ## myCalendar

-myCalendar is a component for ModX Revolution for event management using fullCalendar to render events.
+myCalendar is a ModX Revolution component for event management using fullCalendar to render events.

 ## Basic Use
 #####For single use